How to Create a Staging Site for WordPress: 4 Methods Explained

 |

-Among the crucial steps in this process is staging, where changes are thoroughly tested before going live.
+Creating a flawless website requires meticulous planning, testing, and deployment.
+Among the crucial steps in this process is creating WordPress staging sites, where changes are thoroughly tested before going live.

-Types of Environments in WordPress Development
+Types of WordPress Development Environments

 • Development Environment – The online or offline coding environment where the site is built.